patrickkunka/mixitup/docs/mixitup.Config.animation.md

 ## Overview

-A group of configurable properties related to MixItUp's animation and effects options.
+A group of configurable properties relating to MixItUp's animation and effects options.

 ## Members

 ### <a id="mixitup.Config.animation#enable">mixitup.Config.animation.enable</a>